 The heart of the classroom is its teachers.
 These are the amazing humans who do the important work of shaping out students’ minds, serving as role models, collaborating with parents, and preparing our children for their future.
 We have identified two Montessori trained guides who want to lead our children in this journey.
 They are dynamic, intelligent and experienced women who have collaborated in their past professional careers.
-They are looking forward to building this school in the community where they live with our inaugural 2017 class.
+They are looking forward to building this school in the community where they live.

 Kathleen Croll Daily

 Kathleen is a product of early childhood Montessori education and has had a passion for Montessori philosophy ever since.
 Her own children attended a Montessori school.
 Kathleen began her teaching experience as a Montessori teaching assistant.
 She decided to become a certified guide and was trained by the American Montessori Society (AMS) Primary certification.
 Her experience in Montessori schools has included Co- Teacher positions and Lead Primary Teacher.
 She holds a BA and attended Rhode Island School of Design and had her own graphic design business.
 She is presently working on her BA in Early Childhood Education.
 Kathleen also developed enrichment programing for local public and private school for many years.
 During her free time she enjoys rock climbing, reading, art spending time with her family.
 Sea Rose is enthusiastic to have Kathleen nurturing our students.